Sound engine¶

 When moving the knob to the left from the centre, the two generators are blended additively and the Overtone Blend knob determines the amount of Generator 2 overtones added to or subtracted from the overtones produced by Generator 1 (depending on the +/- signs in the Overtone Generators table), with the leftmost position corresponding to G1+G2.

 When turning the knob to the right from the centre, the two generators are modulated (marked as G1×G2).
-Three different modulations are available for selection in the Corner Matrix for each Overtone Blend:
+Five different modulations are available in the Blend Mode tab of the Corner Matrix for each Overtone Blend:

 In the Amplitude modulation mode, Generator 1 and Generator 2 are amplitude cross-modulated at the audio rate.